microsoft/PowerApps-TestEngine/src/docs/content/examples/coe-kit-powerautomate-testing.md

 ## Layer 1 Example - Integration Testing from Power App

 Lets look at the first layer of the scenario above integration testing from Power App where we simulate the result of a call to a workflow.
-This starts with testing the Setup and Upgrade Wizard and using the `Experimental.SimulateWorkflow()` function to allow integration testing of a deployed application.
+This starts with testing the Setup and Upgrade Wizard and using the `Preview.SimulateWorkflow()` function to allow integration testing of a deployed application.

 ## Example of Setup Wizard > Get User Details